 The libpfdb library is a collection of independent loaders, each of which loads a particular file format into OpenGL Performer.
 Among the loaders included in the distribution are loaders for Optimizer, Inventor, VRML, OpenFlight, Designer's Workbench, Medit, and Wavefront.
 Each of the libpfdb loaders is located in its own source directory.
-Users can call the libpfdu function pfdLoadFile(), which uses the extension part of the file name to determine the file format and automatically invoke the proper loader from libpfdb.
-For example, to use the visual interface from the perfly demo with your own databases, simply list your databases after the perfly command line.
+Users can call the libpfdu function pfdLoadFile(), which uses the extension part of the filename to determine the file format and automatically invoke the proper loader from libpfdb.
+For example, to use the visual interface from the Perfly demo with your own databases, simply list your databases after the perfly command line.
 The perfly command examines the extension part of each filename to determine what format the file is in and does a run-time system lookup for a loader for that format.

 Note: Many of the database loaders are contributed by companies that are OpenGL Performer developers.
-In particular, the OpenFlight loader is provided by Multigen, the Designer's Workbench loader is provided by Centric Software, Inc., and the VRML 2.0 loader is provided by DRaW Computing Associates.
+In particular, the OpenFlight loader is provided by Multigen, the Designer's Workbench loader is provided by Centric Software, Inc., and the VRML 2.0 loader is provided by OpenWorlds, Inc.

 You can write custom loaders for whatever formats you require in your applications.
 This is not a difficult task, but it does require that you understand most of OpenGL Performer.
 It should not be undertaken until you have completed reading this book.
-New loaders can be written and added at any time, and the runtime lookup mechanism can find the new loader when the new file type is encountered.
-To see the source code for provided loaders and more information on the companies that contributed them, look in the directories under /usr/share/Performer/src/lib/libpfdb.
+New loaders can be written and added at any time, and the run-time lookup mechanism can find the new loader when the new file type is encountered.
+To see the source code for provided loaders and more information on the companies that contributed them, look in the directories under /usr/share/Performer/src/lib/libpfdb on IRIX and Linux under %PFROOT/Src/lib/libpfdb on Windows systems.

-For more information about database formats, see section "Geometry Builder Library (libpfdu)" on page 15.
+For more information about database formats, see the section "Geometry Builder Library (libpfdu)" on page 18.